DataDog/documentation/content/en/continuous_integration/guides/add_custom_metrics.md

 ### Add the custom metric to your test

-Before you can follow this guide, make sure that [Test Visibility][1] is already setup for your language.
+Before you can follow this guide, make sure that [Test Visibility][1] is already set up for your language.

-First step is to add the custom metric to your test.
+First, add the custom metric to your test.
 The native instrumentation allows you to use the programmatic API:

 {{< tabs >}}
 {{% tab "Javascript/Typescript" %}}